 In the XIVth century Genoa and Venice were competing for supremacy in the Levant: Venice had hegemony over the Aegean Sea, Genoa had the monopoly of trade in the Black Sea.
-Genoa had better relations than Venice with the Byzantine Empire and in 1355 the Byzantine Emperor John V in recognition of the help received by the Gattilusio (a Genoese family) in his fight against John Kantacouzenos who had usurped the throne during his minority, granted them the right to rule over Lesbo.
-In addition Francesco Gattilusio married the emperor's sister.
+Genoa had better relations than Venice with the Byzantine Empire and in 1355 Byzantine Emperor John V in recognition of the help received by the Gattilusio (a Genoese family) in his fight against John Kantacouzenos who had usurped the throne during his minority, granted them the right to rule over Lesbo.
+In addition Francesco Gattilusio married the Emperor's sister.
 The Gattilusio became the lords of the island, although as formal vassals of the Byzantine emperors.
-Their coat of arms is thought to represent a section of a mail, a military armour made of metal rings joined together: it is shown next to an imperial eagle; between the two, there are four B: these letters stand for Basileus (emperor) and two of them are inverted because according to the tradition the Byzantine emperor reigned both in the West and in the East.
+In 1415 they were assigned also the islands of Samothrace and Thassos.
+They possessed also the islet of Cunda, very near the mainland.
 The Gattilusio decorated the fortress of Metelino by placing some ancient reliefs next to their coat of arms.

 In 1453 Ottoman Sultan Mehmet II conquered Constantinople and put an end to the Byzantine Empire.
 He was convinced (and not without some merit) that he should have been regarded as the new emperor.
 In 1458 Domenico Gattilusio, Lord of Lesbos, was killed by his brother Niccolò who claimed the throne for himself.
 Sultan Mehmet regarded the change of power as having occurred without his consent and in 1462 he landed on the island.
 Niccolò Gattilusio refused to surrender, but Ottoman cannon had no difficulties in opening breeches in the walls of the fortress of Metelino.
-The Ottomans did not erase the symbols of the previous lords of the fortress, they just added their own.
+The Ottomans did not erase the symbols of the previous lords of the fortress, they just added some celebratory inscriptions.

 Maritime walls and pieces of ancient buildings